Jonathanngamboe/AirdropFarmer/README.md

+You're right; the sequence of steps can be improved for better logic and ease of setup.
+Let's reorganize the steps so that the user is created before cloning the repository and setting up the project:

 # AirdropFarmer

 AirdropFarmer is a Telegram bot that helps users manage and participate in airdrop events.
 It provides notifications for upcoming events, tracks user participation, and ensures the security of user data using encryption.